makenowjust/api-og-image/README.md

 **Parameters**:

-- `title`: a title text for a OGP image
+- `title`: a title text for the OGP image
-- `info`: a information text for a OGP image
+- `info`: an information text for the OGP image

 **Preview**: